Britain woke up to the 1970s in colour. The Government, impressed with the BBC2 experiment

 The same could be said for Granada's So It Goes, a weekly rock show hosted by Producer

-Tony Wilson hosting the kind of bands that The Old Grey Whistle Test rejected, but
+Tony Wilson hosting the kind of lower-level talent that The Old Grey Whistle Test

-got lucky when The Sex Pistols played Manchester in the summer of 1976, persuading
+rejected, but got lucky when The Sex Pistols played Manchester in the summer of 1976,

-them to make an appearance at the end of the first series.
-But by the second series
+persuading them to make an appearance at the end of the first series.
+But by the

-the following year John Peel disease had set in.
-Wilson suddenly turning his back
+second series the following year John Peel disease had set in.
+Wilson suddenly turning

-on the music he was happy to present and never before complained about in order to
+his back on the music he was happy to present and never before complained about in

-ingratiate himself with the new cool kids and looking foolish and out of place, like
+order to ingratiate himself with the new cool kids and looking foolish and out of

 In 1978 the perfect concoction of old and new wave appeared from the most unlikely